Rebqi/WarThunderRPC/README.md

 ## How to Install

- 1. Click on "Code"
+ 1. Click on "Releases"
- 2. Download ZIP
+ 2. Download Source Code
- 3. Run the application which Python whilst War Thunder is open
+ 3. Run the WarThunderRPC.py whilst War Thunder is open

 ## Development